June is butterflies...and a happy dog

 Chico, our Havanese, has been with us since he was a puppy and has always been an easy-going, laid back kind of dog.

 When he is happy to see us, he bounces around, and I swear, has a big grin on his face.
 Most times though, he is quite content to lie quietly on a comfortable cushion and watch household activities.
+(See another puppy I painted, an American Bulldog who loves to relax on his pillow.)

 I decided to paint him outdoors for this portrait.
 After all, we are almost into summer here in Canada, and just like his human family, he loves the cool grass on his paws and the shady areas of the yard.